1and1/neberus/README.md

 	}

 	/**
-	 * A custom interface like this must be used when the entity should be a list of SomeDto.
+	 * A custom interface like this can be used when the entity should be a list of SomeDto.
+	 * Alternatively just use SomeDto[].class in @ApiEntity.
 	 */
 	public static interface SomeDtoList extends List<SomeDto> {}
 }